 Reasonably, the trampling of Jerusalem would follow its desolation.
 Surely the apostles did not imagine that Jerusalem was lying desolate at that point in time.
 After all, the apostles did not ask: When did these things happen?
 On the contrary, the holy city was thriving.
 Since it was rebuilt, the temple was once again the center of the worship of Jehovah.
 During the time of Christ Jews and proselytes made annual pilgrimages to the holy city from all the nations roundabout.

 Although the Jews were under Roman occupation they were given considerable autonomy and had complete freedom to practice their beloved religion.
 As long as the Jews paid their taxes and did not rebel the Romans left them alone.
-The fact that the Romans permitted the Jews to worship in accord with their customs would make it easy for Christians to recognize when the disgusting thing stood in the holy place.
+The fact that the Romans permitted the Jews to worship in accordance with their customs would make it easy for Christians to recognize when the disgusting thing stood in the holy place.

 So, the question is: In what sense was Jerusalem being trampled underfoot by the nations when Jesus spoke his “great prophecy”?
 Obviously, it was not being trampled in any sense.
 What does it mean to be trampled upon?
 The dictionary definition states that it means to tread heavily upon, roughly, crushingly.

 The Watchtower routinely cites the 21st chapter of Ezekiel regarding the coming of the one who has the legal right to the throne vacated by Zedekiah.
 When did that one come?
 Did Jesus gain the legal right to the throne in 1914?
 No, Jesus acquired the legal right to the throne of David when he was baptized.
-Both Mary and Jesus’ adoptive father were of David’s linage— so that qualification was met at birth.
+Both Mary and Jesus’ adoptive father were of David’s lineage— so that qualification was met at birth.
 Then when Jesus was anointed by God’s holy spirit he became the legal heir to the throne.
 That is when the 2nd Psalm was fulfilled: “Let me proclaim the decree of Jehovah; He said to me: “You are my son; today I have become your father.
 Ask of me, and I will give nations as your inheritance and the ends of the earth as your possession.”

 Jehovah verified His designation of Jesus as the king on the occasion when Jesus rode a donkey into Jerusalem and was hailed as the king of Israel.
 This was in fulfillment of Zechariah 9:9, which says: “Shout in triumph, O daughter of Jerusalem.
 Look!
 Your king is coming to you.
 He is righteous, bringing salvation, humble and riding on a donkey, on a colt, the foal of a female donkey.”
 This was a significant event.
 Although the Jewish leaders did not recognize Jesus as the appointed king, Jehovah did.
 That is why Jesus said that if the people failed to hail him as king the stones would cry out.